zenitheesc/USPSat-I/README.md

 It concentrates one of the processing within CubeSat.
 It is responsible for managing the information present in the prototype's internal network, by managing the information received and sent to the Control Base and control of the deployment of the antennas.

 <a href="https://github.com/zenitheesc/USPSat-AE1/tree/master/Comin_CTR%20v.1.0"><h2>5.
-Computational Vision</h2></a>
+Computer Vision</h2></a>

 <p align = "center">
 <img src="https://github.com/zenitheesc/Zenith-Wiki/blob/gh-pages/assets/images/process.jpg?raw=true"/>
 </p>
-This subsystem is responsible for image aquisition and on board image processing, for attitude determination using computational vision.
+This subsystem is responsible for image aquisition and on board image processing, for attitude determination using computer vision.

 <a href="https://github.com/zenitheesc/USPSat-AE1/tree/master/Alves_ADC%20v.1.0"><h2> 6.
 Attitude Control </h2></a>